 The best way to get started is by introducing critical thinking games for toddlers.

 Why games?
-Because they are an entertaining and fun way of getting kids to learn.
+Because they are an entertaining way of getting kids to learn.

 There will be plenty of time for more tedious learning when they get into the state school system.